uralkeser/e-commerce-app/README.md

 spring.datasource.driver-class-name=org.postgresql.Driver
 ```

-You must update `docker-compose.yml` according to your database credential aswell.
+You must update `docker-compose.yml` according to your database credential as well.

+Finally, open the directory ./backend/ecommerce and run the command below. run the command below

 ```sh
  mvn spring-boot:run